Dear Good Girl

 Two Narcissistic tendencies that often overlap with parenthood are:

-• Inflated sense of your own importance
+- Inflated sense of your own importance

-• "I'm the Mother/Father/Parent and you're the child.
+- "I'm the Mother/Father/Parent and you're the child.
 I know what's best."

-• "I know you better than you know yourself."
+- "I know you better than you know yourself."

-• Deep need for admiration
+- Deep need for admiration

-• Respect your parents at all times.
+- "Respect your parents at all times."

-• Expressing a dislike or disagreement is interpreted as disrespect
+- Expressing a dislike or disagreement is interpreted as disrespect.

-These are also characteristics of the Authoritarian parenting style.
-It's important to focus more on the parenting behaviors that result in the creation of the Good Girl rather than a label of narcissism.
+These behaviors can also be indicative of the Authoritarian parenting style and are critical to understand, especially in relation to the development of "Good Girl Syndrome."
+It's essential to focus more on the parenting behaviors that contribute to the creation of the Good Girl rather than simply labeling it as narcissism.

-Remember, every parent-child relationship dynamic looks different.
+Remember, every parent-child relationship dynamic looks different, and mental health concerns can vary widely.

 Mental Health Concerns